arinjadhav/Flappy-Bird-Game/README.md

 <br>

-## Why This Project?

-- A great opportunity to enhance your fundamental Python programming skills.
-- An engaging and interactive way to dive into game programming.
-- A chance to practice game mechanics and using the Pygame library.

----

 Challenge yourself to beat your own high score in Flappy Bird and enjoy the fun of this game!
 If you have any questions or feedback, don't hesitate to reach out.